On the attainment of the Wasserstein--Cramer--Rao lower bound

-Thus, the inequality \eqref{CS} with $U =\nabla_{x} a(x)$ and $V = \nabla_{x} \Phi(x;\t)$ is equivalent to the Wasserstien--Cramer--Rao inequality \eqref{WCR inequality}:
+Thus, the inequality \eqref{CS} with $U =\nabla_{x} a(x)$ and $V = \nabla_{x} \Phi(x;\theta)$ is equivalent to the Wasserstien--Cramer--Rao inequality \eqref{WCR inequality}:

 Therefore, the Wasserstein--Cramer--Rao lower bound is attained if and only if $\nabla_x a(x)$ and $\nabla_x \Phi(x; \theta)$ are linearly dependent.
-This condition is rewritten as $a(x) = u(\theta) \Phi(x; \t) + v(\theta)$ for some $u(\t)$ and $v(\t)$. \end{proof}
+This condition is rewritten as $a(x) = u(\theta) \Phi(x; \theta) + v(\theta)$ for some $u(\theta)$ and $v(\theta)$. \end{proof}

-Recently, \cite{ay2024information} provided a framework of Wasserstein information geometry, where the e-connection is defined as the dual of the m-connection with respect to the Wasserstein metric (Otto metric).
-This e-connection is different from the one in the usual information geometry based on the Fisher metric \cite{amari2000methods}.
-In particular, \cite{ay2024information} showed that the e-geodesics are characterized as one-parameter models with fixed Wasserstein score functions: $\Phi(x; \theta) \equiv \Phi(x)$.
-Note that it is different from the displacement interpolation \cite{villani2}, which corresponds to the geodesic with respect to the Levi-Civita connection.
-From this viewpoint, Theorem~\ref{prop_equality} can be rewritten as follows.
+Recently, \cite{ay2024information} provided a framework of Wasserstein information geometry by introducing the e-connection as the dual of the m-connection with respect to the Otto metric, which is defined as the Riemannian metric on the Wasserstein space \citep{Otto}.
+This e-connection is different from the one in the usual information geometry, which is the dual of the m-connection with respect to the Fisher metric \cite{amari2000methods}.
+The e-geodesics in the usual information geometry are given by one-parameter exponential families \eqref{exp_family}, and their Fisher score functions do not depend on $\theta$ (up to additive constant):

+Analogously, the e-geodesics in the Wasserstein information geometry of \cite{ay2024information} are characterized as one-parameter models with fixed Wasserstein score functions (up to additive constant):

+Note that it is different from the displacement interpolation \cite{villani2}, which corresponds to the geodesic with respect to the Levi-Civita connection for the Otto metric.
+From this viewpoint, Theorem~\ref{th_equality} can be rewritten as follows.

-\begin{corollary} For a one-parameter model $p(x; \theta)$ on $\mathbb{R}^d$, a scalar estimator $a(x)$ attains the Wasserstein--Cramer--Rao lower bound for every $\theta$ if and only if the model corresponds to an e-geodesic with respect to the Wasserstein metric (up to monotone reparametrization) and $a(x)$ is an affine function of its Wasserstein score function. \end{corollary} \begin{proof} From Theorem~\ref{prop_equality}, an estimator $a(x)$ attains the Wasserstein--Cramer--Rao lower bound for every $\theta$ if and only if $a(x) = u(\t)\Phi(x; \theta) + v(\t)$ for every $\t$.
-In this case, the Wasserstein score functions $\Phi(x;\theta_1)$ and $\Phi(x;\theta_2)$ are affinely related for every $\theta_1$ and $\theta_2$.
-Thus, after some monotone reparametrization $\widetilde{\theta}=h(\theta)$, the Wasserstein score function $\Phi(x; \widetilde{\theta})$ becomes the same for every $\widetilde{\theta}$.
-It is similar to a unit-speed parametrization of a curve on a Riemannian manifold.
-Therefore, the model $p(x;\theta)$ is an e-geodesic with respect to the Wasserstein metric introduced in \cite{ay2024information} up to monotone reparametrization. \end{proof}
+\begin{corollary} For a regular one-parameter model $p(x; \theta)$ on $\mathbb{R}^d$, a non-constant scalar estimator $a(x)$ attains the Wasserstein--Cramer--Rao lower bound for every $\theta$ if and only if the model corresponds to an e-geodesic with respect to the Otto metric (up to monotone reparametrization) and $a(x)$ is an affine function of its Wasserstein score function. \end{corollary} \begin{proof} For a parameter transformation $\widetilde{\theta}=h(\theta)$, we have